Pataclop/Movinyl/README.md

 ### HOW TO CREATE A PAGE

 Put the 4000x4000px images that you generated in the PAGE_ZONE folder.
 WARNING : They will be deleted.
-Expected format : title_year.png
+Expected movie format : title_year.png. must correspond to the IMDB database name and year.
 ```sh
 ./2_MAKE_PAGE
 ```

-### HOW TO CREATE A DISK - DOCKER (depreciated, please help if you have docker knowledge)
+### DOCKER (depreciated, please help if you have docker knowledge)

 1. Build the docker stuff

 ```sh
 sudo docker build -t movinyl .